Azure/monaco-kusto/README.md

 #### Added

--   Added `monaco.languages.kusto.afterKustoDoComplete` as callback function for doComplete operations.
+-   Added `onDidProvideCompletionItems` to languages settings as callback function for doComplete operations.

 ### 2.1.2